-Professional Image: A professional image is a requirement for successful participation in school.
-Students must maintain the following professional dress code:
+A professional image is a requirement for successful participation in school.
+Future Professionals must maintain the following professional dress code:

-- 1. Core and Phase One students must wear all black. - 2.
-Phase Two and instructor program students must wear black or white in any combination. - 3.
+- 1. Core and Phase One Future Professionals must wear all black. - 2.
+Phase Two and instructor program Future Professionals must wear black or white in any combination. - 3.
 A minimal print in clothing is acceptable only if it is a black and white print. - 4.
 Clothing must be professional, clean, and free of stains and tears. - 5.
-Shoes should be closed toe, closed back/heel, professional, and comfortable for all students. - 6.
+Shoes should be closed toe, closed back/heel, professional, and comfortable for all Future Professionals. - 6.
 Hair must be clean and styled prior to arriving at school.
 Only styled ponytails are acceptable. - 7.
 Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - 8.
 The following is a list of unacceptable dress: - a.
 Foot thongs, Crocs, beach sandals or slippers - b.
 Tank or sleeveless tops - c.
 Sweatpants and sweatshirts - d.
 Printed T-shirts other than those with a PAUL MITCHELL logo; acceptable T-shirts must be clean and professional, and print must be minimal, and you must dress them up - e.
 Short skirts that fall above fingertips - f.
 Visors, dew rags, hats, baseball caps, or bandanas - g.
 Shorts, spandex or biking shorts - h.
-See through thin exposing leggings

-- 9. Students who fail to comply with the professional dress code will be asked to leave and return with appropriate attire. - 10.
-Phase two students must keep within all above requirements for dress code, with the privilege of wearing a combination of white and black only.
+See through thin exposing leggings - 9.
+Future Professionals who fail to comply with the professional dress code will be asked to leave and return with appropriate attire. - 10.
+Phase Two Future Professionals must keep within all above requirements for dress code, with the privilege of wearing a combination of white and black only.